mirzaghaderi/rtpcr/README.md

 # A generalized calculation method

 ΔC_t is the difference between two Ct values (e.g. Cttarget−Ctref).
-The iqpcr packager functions are mainly based on the calculation of efficiency-weighted ΔC_t (wΔC_t) values from target and reference gene Ct values which are weighted for their amplification efficiencies as below:
+The rtpcr packager functions are mainly based on the calculation of efficiency-weighted ΔC_t (wΔC_t) values from target and reference gene Ct values which are weighted for their amplification efficiencies as below:

 $$wΔCt = log_{10}(E_{target}).Ct_{target} - log_{10}(E_{ref}).Ct_{ref}$$